mhuang001/fdi-dev/doc/sphinx/index.rst

  Self-describing Portable Dataset Container (SPDC)
 ==================================================

+SPDC is a 'container' for packing different types of data together, and letting the container take care of inter-platform compatibility, serialisation, persistence, and data object referencing that enables lazy-loading.
+The word 'container' in the name is more closely associated that is 'shipping container' instead of 'docker container'.

 Features
 ========

-With SPDC one can package data set into **modular** Data Products with annotation (description and units) and meta data (data about data).
-By combining arrays or tables of Products one can define highly complex structures.
+With SPDC one can package data of different format into **modular** Data Products together with annotation (description and units) and meta data (data about data).
+Arrays or tables of Products can be associated with using basic data structures such as sets, sequences (Python ``lists``), mappings (Python ``dict``), or using custom-made classes, one can define highly complex structures.

 **Access APIs** of the components of 'SPDCs' are convenient, making it easier for **scripting and data mining**.